OUT 1 August 2020

 The papers focus on the theme of love and relationships in fantasy and science fiction, in all their forms, in different media.

-Featuring papers from Josephine Maria Yanasak- Leszczynski, Cheryl Wollner, Cheryl Morgan, AJ Dalton, Tatiana Fajardo, Christina Lake, Lynn O’Connacht, Steph P. Bianchini, Ezeiyoke Chukwunonso, Barbara Stevenson, Dr. Ester Torredelforth.
+Featuring papers from Josephine Maria Yanasak- Leszczynski, Chey Wollner, Cheryl Morgan, AJ Dalton, Tatiana Fajardo, Christina Lake, Lynn O’Connacht, Steph P. Bianchini, Ezeiyoke Chukwunonso, Barbara Stevenson, Dr. Ester Torredelforth.

 "Polyamory in Space: New Frontiers of Romantic Relationships in Science Fiction"